bursonic/driveMalta/Cars/Road and traffic signs.md

 ###4494 - CARS11.3

-Which type of sign tells you NOT to do something?
+Which type of sign tells you not to do something?

 1. ![correct](images/CARS_E-2066.png)
 2. ![](images/CARS_E-1929.png)